zdravkov/kendo-docs/getting-started/dataviz/chart/date-series.md

     });
     </script>

-Notice how the chart now displayes the maximum value for each year:
+Notice how the chart now displays the maximum value for each year:

 ![Chart with grouped date category axis](chart-category-date-axis-grouped.png)